By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Coworkers Offering Suggestions

-Understanding the client’s expectations is one of the most difficult elements of voice over work.
+In fact, understanding the client’s expectations is one of the most difficult aspects of voice over work.

-In some cases, reading the script out loud is the best way to show voice artists exactly what you have in mind.
+Reading the script out loud is often the best way to demonstrate what you have in mind.

 6. Try Out Other Ideas